Body Recomposition: The Holy Grail of Fat Loss & Muscle Gain (Is It For YOU?)

 Here are some examples of clients who knocked it out of the park, and had successful recomps.

 This is Laurie.
 Laurie is a badass.
 She was in the sub optimal trainee category.
 She wasn’t eating enough food to fuel her workouts and build muscle.
-We brought her calories up, and gave her an optimal training program.
+We brought her calories up, because she wasn’t fueling her body enough to actually build muscle, and gave her an optimal training program.
 Since then she’s done little mini bulks and cuts, but for the most part is staying around the same weight, and eating around maintenance.

 In picture one she’s 133lbs.
 In picture two she’s 138lbs.
 As you can see, she gained weight but has lost inches and fat.
 She’s leaner with more muscle.
 This is the magic of recomping.